guttman10/Final-project-Db/README.md

-# SQL data base project
+# SQL database project
-an application to get information from a bookstore DB using a mysql connector, both are written in C++
+an application to get information from a bookstore database using a mysql connector, both are written in C++